alperozisik/nw-smf/README.md

 nw.registerService(serviceDefinitionObject);
 ```

-## Sevice Definition
+## Service Definition
 Service Definition Object is a simple object.
 Members of the object are defined below:
 - **name**: String, required.
 Name of the service.
 This is the unique accessor to the service.
 - **method**: String, required.
 HTTP method of the service.
 Better to be all in capital letters.
 - **path**: String, required; not required if url is used.
-Path is concatinated to end of the **nw.baseURL**.
+Path is concatenated to end of the **nw.baseURL**.
 Supports string format.
 Do not define query string values here, so do not use question mark (?)
 - **url**: String, required; not required if path is used.
 Full URL of the string, is not related with _nw.baseURL_.
 Supports string format.
 - **mock**: Object, optional.
 Mock value of the service.
 Can have _body_, _header_, _status_.
 - **header**: Object, optional.
 Key-value pair object.
-Static header paramemeters of the request.
+Static header parameters of the request.
 - **query**: Object, optional.
 Key-value pair object.
-Static query string paramemeters of the request.
+Static query string parameters of the request.
 - **body**: Object or String, optional.
 Static body value of the request.

 ### String format
-String format basicaly is a pattern in the fiven string and replacing those parameters within the string with given arguments.
+String format basically is a pattern in the given string and replacing those parameters within the string with given arguments.
-More details can be reaced from: https://www.npmjs.com/package/form-urlencoded
+More details can be reached from: https://www.npmjs.com/package/form-urlencoded

 ### Practical way to add services
-Place them in a seperate JSON files (with **json** extension) and require them.
+Place them in a separate JSON files (with **json** extension) and require them.
 Pass the require result into `nw.registerService(require("myServiceDefinitionFile.json"));`

 # API
 ## nw settings
 _nw_ settings object provides following API
 ### baseURL
 String.
 Works kind a prefix to path.
-It does not add slashes (/) automatically while concatinating with path to form the URL of the service.
+It does not add slashes (/) automatically while concatenating with path to form the URL of the service.
 ### services
 Object.
 All service definitions are placed here.
 All services are registered with their names and can be accessed through by its name as property.
 A service definition with same name overwrites the definition.
 ### factory
 Function.
 Creates **nw service object** from service definition.
 Service is given as parameter by name of the registered services.
 Does not expect a service definition as object.
 ### commonHeaders